-Tom Easterly, who joined Taylor Porter in 2006 and was named a Partner in 2011, regularly advises local and national clients involved in simple and complex business litigation matters, as well as various commercial transactions.
+Tom Easterly, who was named a Partner at Taylor Porter in 2011, regularly advises local and national clients, including some Fortune 500 companies, with simple and complex business litigation matters, as well as various commercial transactions.

-In the insurance world, Tom has represented numerous insurance companies and provided counsel concerning a broad array of coverage and defense issues.
-Tom is a frequent lecturer on insurance and other contract matters.
+In the insurance world, Tom regularly represents insurance companies and provides counsel concerning a broad array of coverage and defense issues.
+Tom is a past lecturer on insurance and other contract matters.
 His seminars have included topics such as insurance coverage litigation, effective collection strategies, business contract principles, and bad faith insurance and extra-contractual liability claims.

-Tom is active within the Baton Rouge community and is either a present or past member of the Baton Rouge Bar Association, the Louisiana State Bar Association, the Federal Bar Association, the Defense Research Institute (DRI), Ducks Unlimited (DU), Coastal Conservation Association (CCA), Delta Waterfowl, Land Trust Alliance, and the Mississippi Forestry Association.
-Tom is also a founding member of the Muscular Dystrophy Association Legal Leaders program and a former Ball Chairman of Le Cercle De Bacchus.
+Tom is extremely active within the Baton Rouge community and is either a present or past member of the Baton Rouge Bar Association, the Louisiana State Bar Association, the Federal Bar Association, the Defense Research Institute (DRI), Ducks Unlimited (DU), Coastal Conservation Association (CCA), Delta Waterfowl, Land Trust Alliance, Keep Louisiana Beautiful, Baton Rouge Green, and the Mississippi Forestry Association.
+Tom is also a founding member of the Muscular Dystrophy Association Legal Leaders program and a former Ball Chairman of Le Circle De Bacchus.

-Tom currently serves on the Board of Directors for the Boy Scouts of America, Istrouma Area Council, and he formerly served on the Board of Directors of the Baton Rouge City Club and the University Acres Civic Association.
+Tom currently serves as President of Baton Rouge Green.
+He also serves as General Counsel to the Boy Scouts of America, Istrouma Area Council where he is a Director, and he serves as a member of the Board of Directors of Keep Louisiana Beautiful.
+Tom is a past board member of the Baton Rouge City Club and the University Acres Civic Association.

 Tom and his wife Lindsey live in Baton Rouge with their three children.

-Tom graduated cum laude from the University of Georgia’s Terry College of Business.
+Tom graduated cum laude from the University of Georgia’s Terry College of Business where he majored in finance.
 Tom earned his Juris Doctorate from the LSU Law Center in 2006, and he also holds a Master’s degree in Business Administration, which he obtained from Louisiana State University in 2005.

-- Trial counsel for The Dow Chemical Company in a two-week toxic tort trial arising from underground salt cavern storage wells, and in particular, defense of personal injury and emotional distress claims associated with the aftermath of leaking salt cavern storage wells.
-The case concluded with The Dow Chemical Company paying $0 for the plaintiffs’ personal injury claims.
+- Trial counsel for a private chemical manufacturer in a two-week toxic tort trial arising from underground salt cavern storage wells, and in particular, defense of personal injury and emotional distress claims associated with the aftermath of leaking salt cavern storage wells.
+The case concluded with the client paying $0 for the plaintiffs’ personal injury claims.

 - Lead counsel for an Atlanta-based general contractor in connection with enforcing subcontract claims and defending liens arising out of a 330-unit, 20-building apartment complex located in Baton Rouge.